onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 nationalism - you should want not just to cooperate with other regimes, but you should want 2 other things at the same time:
 - them to be as powerful and thriving as possible, which requires error-correction which also requires liberties, ==> spreading democracy is important (+ it legitimizes your own regime being a democracy too)
 - you want to be under a higher organizing principle such that you shouldn't fear your other cooperators to become better than you - you should be able to trust that no matter how far behind you fall - that you wouldn't be taken advantage of.
+Nationalism - You should actively want other cooperators to be as successful and thriving as possible regardless of how far behind you end up because you’d benefit nonetheless, but that would be rational only if there was an overarching system of trust and fairness/adjudication that could be counted on for centuries or millennia.
+You should want people everywhere to thrive - it’s in your best interest given the right circumstances/scaffolding.
+Under the right circumstances you would be cheering for others just as much as for your own team because ultimately you’d be a united one.
+I’m not saying getting there is easy or simple, but that it’s possible (certain things like identity formation and a new system of governance would have to be in place for that possibility) and ultimately the only tenable way if we want to have a future.

+When the mission is clear prioritisation becomes automatic

+The more the system learns - the easier for us to learn would be

 everyone is preoccupied with their corner of reality and almost nobody sees or understands the big picture